MadelineNF/Drinking-Game-App/README.md

 This app allows you to upload new drinking games to the database, edit said games, and delete them.
 You can view individual games as well as a list of all games.

 #### Post-MVP
 I plan on eventually integrating a sort feature that allows you to view only games of a certain type.
 I also plan on remaking each game in JS and linking to them on each games page.
+I also plan on implementing a random game feature that will take you to a random drinking game when clicked.

 ### Potential Problems
 In previous work I have had trouble with getting the views to render, while I do not expect to run in to this issue, this project gives me an opportunity to overcome it.